What Is The Relationship Between Temperature And Pressure

 Temperature and pressure have an inverse relationship, meaning that as one increases, the other decreases.
 As temperature rises, the number of molecules in a given space increase, leading to a higher pressure.
 Conversely, when temperature drops, the number of molecules decreases, leading to a lower pressure.

-ALSO READ: Relationship Between Truth And Beauty
+ALSO READ: Relationship Between Law Enforcement And Community

 Conversely, when temperature drops, the number of molecules decreases, leading to a lower pressure.
 This relationship between temperature and pressure is fundamental to many physical processes, from the formation of clouds to the movement of air masses in the atmosphere.